 You can maximizing its the effects of your HVAC system by addressing the efficiency of your home’s insulation.
 A badly insulated home bleeds energy and money and it is estimated that a well insulated home saves 1,500 times the energy of a non insulated one.
 Make sure your home’s insulation is effective and functioning in order to save the most possible energy and the planet as well.

 Air conditioners use a lot of energy and are responsible for about 6% of the energy use in the United States each year.
 That’s why one of the most important factors in the environmental impact of your air conditioner is your actual equipment.
 If you are using a faulty or outdated air conditioning and heating system then you probably aren’t being as environmentally friendly as you can.
-The newest model isn’t always required, but if you don’t know how old your system is, or if your equipment is more than four or five years old, an upgrade will only help.
+The newest model isn’t always required, but if you don’t know how old your system is, or if your equipment is more than four or five years old, an air conditioner upgrade will only help.

 Obviously, air conditioning is not all bad.
 There are obvious benefits of a cooler, dehumidified air, as well as healthier and more comfortable living.
 Additionally, today’s air conditioners are much more efficient and less damaging to the environment than they used to be.
 Newer models use less energy and are fueled with safer, cleaner refrigerant.
 Air conditioning also impacts the environment in a positive way in the manufacturing world.
 Workers are much more productive in a climate-controlled environment, resulting in less wasted time and energy consumption.